 Here we go again!
 As always, I write this for personal reasons, but you’re welcome to revisit the past year with me.
 Ahhhh, looks can be deceiving.
 From the above graph, you might think I stayed at home more than last year.
 Well, kinda but not really…

-Work: As promised last year, I requested a more relaxed tour schedule for 2018: only Spain & Portugal, no Basque Country, no Barcelona-Madrid, no other tours of any kind.
-In the end I did 4 Portugal & 3 Spain trips, more or less together.
+Work: As promised, I requested a more relaxed tour schedule for 2018: only Spain & Portugal, no Basque Country, no Barcelona-Madrid, no other tours of any kind.
+In the end I did 4 Portugal & 3 Spain trips, more or less grouped together.
 But guidebook research threw things off a bit.
-I usually do research in March or April; however, this year I updated the entire Portugal book during the month of July… ou seja, maximum amount of tourists + catching the beginning of record heat wave.
+I usually do research in March or April; however, this year I updated the entire Portugal book during the month of July… ou seja, with hordes of tourists + the beginning of record heat wave.
 Fun times.
 While this schedule gave me an unprecedented six months off to work on personal projects (November 2017—April 2018), basically I had to be on duty from April until October, with the exception of August.

 In the realm of continuing education, I returned to university for the first time since 1997 & completed an online course about the Alhambra from the Universidad de Granada.
 Got those 3 credits with a 10.0 on the final!
 I also helped the office scout out locations in Córdoba & Montilla for an upcoming Andalucía tour.
 Let’s just say that work kept me really busy again this year.

 Vacation: What’s that?!
 With an insane amount of travel in 2017, Rafa & I decided that we wouldn’t be taking a major trip this year.
-But we were able to enjoy time together before or after tours in Portugal (our first time in Porto together!) as well as take a few day trips from home like to Écija & Osuna.
+But we were able to enjoy time together before or after tours in Portugal (our first time in Porto together!) as well as take a few day trips from home (Écija & Osuna).
 Even though I haven’t explored Sevilla as much as I’d like, Rafa & I have done some nice walks around the city.
 I’m sure we’ll take more trips next year both near & far.

 To sum up 2019 in one word: fulfilling.
 I’ve been able to reconnect with old friends, dig into my family’s past, complete several long-term projects, increase my knowledge about Spain & Portugal, almost get the apartment cozy how we want it & consider interesting plans for the future.
-Being married two years now to a fantastic guy certainly helped with that feeling of fulfilment.
+Being married two years now to a fantastic guy certainly helped.
 While work got out of control at times this year, in general, things seem to be coming together after so much craziness.
 Fingers crossed!

 What’s coming in 2019?